craigargh/cfg-python/slides/session_1.md

 Python:

-1. Designed to be clean and readable
+1. Designed to be readable
-1. 3rd party libraries
+1. Wide selection of 3rd party libraries
- - Web
- - Data science
- - Machine learning
 1. Popular
 1. Open Source